CycloPiStudio/TutoMultiplayer/README.md

 - Hacer página traduciendo el tutorial / Make page by translating the tutorial
   - Incluir videos
 - Incluir en la página  / Include on page
-  - El desarrollo de arquitectura de redes es un tema complejo, por lo que entendemos que es un desafío adecuado / Network architecture development is a complex topic, so we understand that it is an appropriate challenge
+  - El desarrollo de arquitectura de redes es un tema complejo, por lo que entendemos que es un desafío adecuado / Network architecture development is a complex topic, so we understand that it is an appropriate challenge.
-  - Topics that will be seen in the tutorial: Connecting a client and a server, scalable network architecture and secure handling of passwords and other private data.
+  - Temas que se verán el tutorial: Conectar un cliente y un servidor, arquitectura de red escalable y manejo seguro de contraseñas y otros datos privados / Topics that will be seen in the tutorial: Connecting a client and a server, scalable network architecture and secure handling of passwords and other private data.

 #### Consecuiones / Achievements:
 - Dcumentation / Documentation